We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 • I applied in September, and now it’s February, but I haven’t received an answer.
 What is going on?

 You went to great lengths to apply early in our season, and now you’re disappointed—or, well, irritated—that you haven’t received an answer yet.
 We understand how you feel, but we nonetheless ask for your patience.
-Once the Online Status Checker shows that your application is complete, your application is reviewed within a week by a first reader, and is then sent on to a second reader—but even after getting two people’s input, we can’t always make a decision right away.
+Once the Applicant Portal shows that your application is complete, your application is reviewed within a week by a first reader, and is then sent on to a second reader—but even after getting two people’s input, we can’t always make a decision right away.
 Simply put, some decisions are more difficult than others.
 A delay doesn’t mean we’ve forgotten about you; it just means we have a lot of applications to read and decisions to make.
 We routinely and frequently review the files of applicants for whom we couldn’t make an immediate decision, in an effort to balance our sensitivity to your stress levels—which, honestly, we are very conscious of!—with our mission of making the best possible decisions.

 Chill lemur speaks